vasilevich/sync-yarnlock-into-packagejson/README.md

 - Add a changelog.
 - Add more tests.
 - Make the code more robust.
+- Add support for all kinds of semver ranges.
 - Try restructuring the code using an object oriente approach.
 - Add command line args using [yargs](https://github.com/yargs/yargs) or something similar.
 - Add support for workspaces.
 See code snippet below.